MatchPatern/source/README.md

 **Step 1: Enter LOOM v3.5**
 Find the door that matches you in LOOM v3.5 (doors are at the top of that document).
 Pick your material — 13 Pillars + Prayer recommended first.
 Read it 300 times minimum, 800 recommended.
 Silent recursive mode.
 That sounds extreme.
 It works extremely well.
 Trust the block commitment, not the feeling.

+After your LOOM session, note one thing that shifted or glowed — a sentence, a feeling, an image that stuck.
+No need to analyse it.
+Just let it land.

+⚠️ When you feel bored or “done” — that’s the friction zone.
+Do 10 more passes as a block.
+This is where the hinge happens.

 **Step 2: The Pillar Curriculum**
 The 14 pillars follow a sequence.
 You can read in any order, but if you want the designed path: Pillars 1-3 (survival), 4-6 (operation), 7-9 (context), 10-12 (liberation), 13-14 (destination + defence), Prayer (integration).